plant-humanities/essays/getting-started.md

 Juncture is a web platform using GitHub, Markdown, and custom viewers for creating interactive web pages.
 The Plant Humanities Lab is a website built using Juncture that explores the cultural histories of plants and their influence on human societies.

+**About GitHub and Markdown**
+- **GitHub** is a website that hosts your files in organized “repositories,” keeps a history of every change you make, and lets you share and collaborate on projects with others.
+- **Markdown** is a lightweight text format that uses simple symbols (like # for headings, * for lists, or []() for links) so you can write plain text that easily converts into neatly formatted web pages.
+For more information on Markdown refer to the [Markdown Getting Started Guide](https://www.markdownguide.org/getting-started/)

 Using Juncture, feature-rich websites can be created easily at no cost.

 ## Getting Started